crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 ### Replay attacks

 A replay attack is a type of cyberattack in which an attacker intercepts and retransmits valid data transmissions to gain unauthorized access, steal information, or disrupt services.
 Replay attacks exploit the inherent trust systems have in properly formatted messages, bypassing authentication by repeating it rather than breaking it.
 For example, an attacker could capture a financial transaction approval and replay it to fraudulently withdraw funds multiple times.

-A replay attack is an umbrella term for various techniques involving various attack vectors.
 Here’s a breakdown:

 * **Network replay:** Attacks low-level network protocols (e.g., TCP sequence numbers, IPSec AH/ESP packets, WPA2 handshakes).
 The goal is often to hijack a connection, disrupt service (DoS), or decrypt traffic.
 Network replay attacks are common in academic research and targeted attacks against specific infrastructure (e.g., VPNs, Wi-Fi networks).
 * **Wireless replay:** Specifically targets wireless protocols like Wi-Fi (e.g., replaying WPA2 handshake messages to crack the password) or Bluetooth.
 The wireless medium makes interception trivial.
 Wireless replay attacks are common.
 Tools like Wireshark and Aircrack-ng automate the capture and replay of Wi-Fi handshakes, making this a standard technique in wireless penetration testing and attacks.